-- Flexible scanning to suit your application – Wide range of X-ray energies 20-100kV and small X-ray spot size, along with multiple filter options.
+- Flexible scanning – Wide range of X-ray energies 20-100kV and small X-ray spot size, along with multiple filter options.

-- Also suitable for large samples – Scan objects up to 96mm in diameter and 100mm in length.
+- Suitable for large samples – Scan objects up to 96mm in diameter and 100mm in length.

 - Long lifetime, high quality and accuracy – Distortion-free flat-panel active pixel 3Mp detector, including a fibre-optic plate.